- 53 percent of older Australians are worried about outliving their savings

 Your decision will impact on how much you may need to save for your time during retirement.

-To live a modest lifestyle (as of September 2019):
+ASFA suggests that to live a modest lifestyle (as of January 2023):

 Any additional expenses or purchases you may have will add to your saving requirements.

 For example, if you have complicated health requirements, this could impact your savings.
 Or if you wish to travel, this is another large expense.
 Even buying a vehicle, caravan or home can impact the funds you have in retirement.